Goffaux-Lab/how-to-use-goffaux-lab/README.md

 that is accepted), you can easily synchronise your **fork** of the repository with the updated Goffaux-Lab account (this is called **fetch upstream**).

-### Sharing your work (fork, commit, fetch upstream)
+### Sharing your *public* work (fork, commit, fetch upstream)
+Note: This will only work for your *public* repositories.
+To share a *private* repository with the lab, see [below](#sharing-your-private-work-fork-transfer-commit-fork-pull-request).

-In order to make one of your personal repositories appear on the Goffaux-Lab page, go to your repository:
+In order to make one of your personal *public* repositories appear on the Goffaux-Lab page, go to your *public* repository:

  1. Click the **fork** button.
  2. Make sure the Goffaux-Lab is selected as the destination.